-Autumn in Hokkaido: About Hokkaido’s Fall Foliage
+Autumn in Hokkaido: Essential Information

 Fall colors in Hokkaido start from Mount Asahi in the Daisetsuzan Volcanic Group and move south.
 A unique feature of the mountains in Hokkaido is various broad leaf trees and conifers are mixed together, such as maple (kaede), Japanese rowan (nanakamado), black locust (niseakashia), Ezo spruce (Ezo matsu, and Sakhalin fir (todo matsu).

 For this reason there are three colors of red, yellow and green which come together and create something special.
 Also you don’t have to go to the mountains or forest to enjoy the fall colors: you can find streets lined with trees like Japanese rowan, which turns red, and gingko (icho) and poplar, which turn yellow.
 Also the gingko in Hokkaido changes color around mid to late October, which is around 1 month before Tokyo.